N7Huntsman/Combat-Shields/README.md

 # Modded Weapons

 There should be no conflicts with melee weapons added by mods.
 For ranged weapons, the weapon must have the 'Shield_Sidearm' weapon tag to be usable with a shield.
-If you have suggestions for a weapon mod to be patched, or need help creating a patch, use the comments.
-# Save Games

-It should not be necessary to start a new save game, but may cause errors if removed from an existing save.
 # Supported Mods

 - Simple Sidearms
+- Rimsenal
+- Weapon Tech
+- Arrow Please
+- Medieval Times
+- Rimfire

+A very special thanks to:
+BukTaki, whose permission and shield framework made this mod possible.
+Dango998, for their Simplified Chinese translation.
+SET_SET, for thier Japanese translation.
+Rostropovich, for their patches for Arrow Please and Weapon Tech.
+XeoNovaDan, for their patch for Rimfire.
+All the folks on the Rimworld discord for their endless patience and help.

 ![Image](https://i.imgur.com/PwoNOj4.png)